craftcms/docs/docs/5.x/extend/updating-plugins.md

     JS, [$alertId, $this->title]);
     ```

-See `craft\enums\MenuItemType` for the allowed `type` values, and `craft\helpers\Cp::disclosureMenu()` for information about the required properties for each.
+See `craft\enums\MenuItemType` for the allowed `type` values, and `craft\helpers\Cp::menuItem()` for information about the required properties for each.
 If no `type` is passed, Craft will automatically set it based on what combination of other properties are available.

 #### Breadcrumbs